Education

 With its multi-product suite of tools, Docebo is a great option for enterprises that want formalized training programs they can customize and brand.

-6. Edmodo
+6. Blackboard

-Blackboard is a VLE that includes an instructor's app for easy-to-follow workflows, grading tools, and on-the-go course management.
-The platform also comes with in-built communication tools, progress tracking, and anti-plagiarism software, while students can benefit from announcements, push notifications, and synchronous collaboration.
+The instructor interface has easy-to-follow workflows, grading tools, and on-the-go course management.
+The platform also comes with built-in communication tools, progress tracking, and anti-plagiarism software.

 Blackboard’s video chat options with features such as digital whiteboards, polls, and breakout rooms, are useful integrations that instructors can use for creative lesson planning.